 NOTE: The front of your lens has a threaded filter ring.
 It has a specific size which will be written somewhere on the lens.
 The filter you purchase, must match the thread size for your lens.
 Typical thread mount sizes are 49mm, 52mm, 55mm, 62mm, 72mm, 77mm and plenty of others.
 If you cannot find the filter size on your lens, you should consult the manual or google the name of the lens and the words filter mount size.

 Reason: Cheap filters start in the $20 range and vary in price up to hundreds and even the thousand dollar range.
 For most of us, that would be overkill and frankly, not in the budget.
-The Promaster filters listed at this link are reasonably good quality and they have an affordable price point.
+The Gobe Pro Circular Polarizer filters listed at this link are good quality and they have an affordable price point.